QEncode Benchmark

 Reproducibility

-Every benchmark in QEncode uses a fixed configuration: molecule geometry, basis set, encoding, and ansatz are all predetermined.
-This eliminates variability across studies and ensures that any researcher running the same benchmark will obtain identical results within numerical precision.
+Every benchmark in QEncode uses a fixed configuration: molecule geometry, basis set, encoding, and ansatz are predetermined by suite rules.
+This eliminates variability across studies and ensures reproducible comparisons.
 Each result is tagged with a unique configuration string (e.g., qenc-h2-bk-uccsd-v1) for unambiguous reference.